In IT organizations, hours logged are no longer a reliable measure of true productivity.

 This post highlights the significance of value-based tracking.
 Before that, let us find out why the traditional system is no longer relevant.

-Rethinking Metrics: Why Tracking Needs a Change in IT Field
+Rethinking Metrics: Why Tracking Needs a Change in the IT Field

 Prioritizing Productivity Over Hours for better Results